christophgil/ZIPsFS/README.md

 # MOTIVATION

 We use closed-source proprietary Windows software for reading huge experimental data from different types of mass spectrometry machines.
-Most data is finally archived in a read-only WORM file system.
+Most data is eventually archived in a read-only WORM file system.
-With large numbers of individual files, access becomes slow particularly on Windows.
+With large file directories, access becomes slow particularly on Windows.
-To reduce the number of files and to keep a record of the CRC hash sum, all files of one record are bundled in one ZIP.
+To reduce the number of files and to record the CRC hash sum, all files of one mass spectrometry measurement are bundled in one ZIP.
-This accelerates listing data folders and allows us to search file name patterns in less than 1 h.
+With less individual files search in the entire directory hierarchy takes less than 1 h.

-We hoped that ZIP-ed data was easily accessible using pipes, named pipes or process substitution or unzipping.
+We hoped that files in ZIP files were easily accessible using pipes, named pipes or process substitution or unzipping.
-Unfortunately, these techiques did not work for us and  mounting individual ZIP files was the only feasible approach.
+Unfortunately, these techiques did not work for us and  mounting individual ZIP files was the only successful approach.

 ZIPsFS has been developed to solve the following  problems:

 - Recently  the size of our experiments and thus the number of ZIP files grew enormously.
-  Mounting thousands of individual ZIP files at a time is not feasible.
+  Mounting thousands of individual ZIP files produces a very long <i>/etc/mtab</i> and puts strain on the OS.

 - Some proprietary  software requires write access for files and their parent folders.

-- Files may not be read  sequentially.
+- Mass spectrometry software do not read files sequentially.
 Instead bytes are read  from varying file positions.
 This is particularly  inefficient for compressed  ZIP entries.
-The worst case is jumping backwards  <I>i.e.</I>  negative seek operation.
+The worst case is jumping backwards  <I>i.e.</I>  calling seek() with a negative value.

 - Experimental records are first stored in an intermediate storage and later after verification in the final archive.
   Consequently there are different places to look for a particular file.